 Currently, appointments through the Post-COVID Clinic are virtual – by phone and video.
-If you tested positive for COVID and continue to have symptoms disrupting daily life activities four weeks after your diagnosis, call 216-957-3959 to schedule an appointment.
+If you or your child tested positive for COVID and continue to have symptoms disrupting daily life activities four weeks after your diagnosis, call 216-957-3959 to schedule an appointment.

 Those experiencing lingering symptoms less than four weeks after a positive COVID diagnosis should contact their primary care provider if they feel they need medical help.